Siobhan Lane Counsellor and Psychosexual Therapist

 I understand there can be concerns about what coming for sex therapy involves so to reassure you, you would never be asked to do anything in the counselling room other than talk.
 Having explored the problems with you I will design a therapy programme for you including exercises for you to do with your partner in the privacy of your own home to achieve the goals set out by you the client.
 We will meet regularly to discuss your progress and to deal with any issues that arise.
 The treatment plans are all individually tailored for the needs of the individual / couple using a range of theories including Cognitive Behavioural Therapy.

-The first 30 minutes of your Initial Appointment is Free of Charge; This gives us an opportunity to discuss your difficulties and to decide if it is right for you to have further sessions and if so, if you feel you would like to continue working with me.
+Your Initial Appointment is Free of Charge; This gives us an opportunity to discuss your difficulties and to decide if it is right for you to have further sessions and if so, if you feel you would like to continue working with me.

 Psycho Sexual Therapy